The extended essay should be submitted to firstname.lastname@example.org.

 Language: American or British English.
 Everything written should be proofread.

 Required structure of the extended essay: title; abstract (approx. 300 words); introduction; body of the essay; conclusion; author biography (at least 150 words), endnotes, bibliography (only authors cited in the text should be referred to in the bibliography).
 Please, use The Chicago Manual of Style system, in Microsoft Word format (.docx).
 The extended essay must be of a word count of minimum 3,000 and maximum 5,500 (excluding figures, endnotes and bibliography).
+Also, we accept scholarly articles with a limit of 8000 words (including abstract, notes, and references).
 Page setup A4 (210 by 297 mm), default settings (based on the normal Microsoft Word template).

 Title: Times New Roman 16 pt, flush left.